qqtop/nimdataframe/README.md

 NOTE :

-     Improvements may be made at any time and without warning.
+     Improvements (hopefully) may be made at any time and without advance warning.
      Examples may break occasionally ... nevertheless we hope you have a nice day !

      Forking , testing,suggestions , ideas are welcome.